SamirsGit/samirsgit.gitub.io/tabs/about.md

 - **Track Progress Over Time** 📈: I aim to learn more skills and combine them in creative ways.

-- **Showcase Completed Work** 🛠️: connect with me on LinkedIn if you have any questions or requests for future articles.
+- **Showcase Completed Work** 🛠️: Connect with me on LinkedIn if you have any questions.

-- **Share Knowledge with the Tech Community** 🌐: By documenting my experiences, I hope to contribute valuable insights and help others on similar paths.
+- **Share Knowledge with the Tech Community** 🌐: I hope to contribute valuable insights and help others on similar paths.